openshift/cli-manager-operator/README.md

-# OpenShift CLI Manager Operator
+# CLI Manager Operator

-Run the OpenShift CLI Manager in your OpenShift cluster to distribute CLIs.
+Run the CLI Manager in your OpenShift cluster to distribute CLIs.

 ## Deploy the operator

 ### Quick Development

 1. Build and push the operator image to a registry:
-2. Ensure the `image` spec in `deploy/05_deployment.yaml` refers to the operator image you pushed
+2. Ensure the `image` spec in `deploy/07_deployment.yaml` refers to the operator image you pushed
 3. Run `oc create -f deploy/.`

 ### OperatorHub install with custom index image